verbiscms/verbis/docs/templates/Media.md

 # Media

-The media functions within templates are used to retrieve items from the media library.
+These media functions within templates are used to retrieve items from the media library allowing you to output any type of media file into your template.
+See below for respective return types & data.

 ## Media Type
 The media type is what is returned when calling `getMedia`.
 You are able to access any of the